 Marianne Camerer, Co-Founder, Global Integrity

 Marianne Camerer is the Programme Director of Building Bridges, the new policy-focused research and outreach programme at the Graduate School of Development Policy and Practice at the University of Cape Town (UCT), South Africa.
 Prior to joining UCT, Marianne co-founded the international anti-corruption NGO Global Integrity and serves as a trustee of The Global Integrity Trust.
 She previously headed anti-corruption research at the Institute for Security Studies (ISS), was a founding director of the Open Democracy Advice Center (ODAC) and lectured in applied ethics at the University of Stellenbosch.
-Marianne has consulted for international organizations such as the World Bank and United Nations.
+Marianne has consulted for international organizations such as the World Bank and the United Nations.
 She holds masters’ degrees in public policy and political philosophy from Oxford and the University of Stellenbosch and has published in the governance field.
 Her Ph.D. in Political Studies, from the University of Witwatersrand, was on “Corruption and Reform in Democratic South Africa.”
 Marianne is a Yale World Fellow and spent a semester in New Haven as a Fellow of the Yale Council for African Studies.
 She is passionate about leadership development and recently qualified as an integral coach through UCT’s Centre for Coaching at the Graduate School of Business.

 Jeremy Feigelson, Partner, Debevoise & Plimpton LLP